amirrezamgh/Building-Constructor/README.md

 # Building-Constructor
-Building Constructor and Generator in Maya - Mel \n you can watch the toturial here : https://youtu.be/RRjOrvIKpC4
+Building Constructor and Generator in Maya - Mel you can watch the toturial here : https://youtu.be/RRjOrvIKpC4